SMNIK/Haynes-Shockley-experiment/README.md

 ```python
 popt, pcov = curve_fit(gauss,x,y,p0=[0,mean,sigma])
 ```
 The curve_fit function returns two items, which we can popt and pcov.
-The popt arqument are the best-fit parameters for a and x0. and then you can use 'plt' command to plot fit on each plot.
+The popt arqument are the best-fit parameters for a and x0. <br>
+And then you can use 'plt' command to plot fit on each plot.
 But, you know, this is the first step

 ![image](./images/fit-example.png)